stokishev/stokishev/README.md

 </em></p>

-MSc of Finance (Fintech and Financial Analytics) student with relevant experience in everything Data, Trading and AI.
+MSc of Finance (Fintech and Financial Analytics) student with working experience in everything Data, Trading and AI.

 ```javascript
 const sagi = {